Begonia Care Tips

 Cut off spent flowers.
 Prune off dead flowers to keep your plant looking neat and to encourage more blooms.

 Check foliage for fungus.
 Begonias are prone to powdery mildew -- a powdery white fungus that develops on its leaves.
 Spray an affected plant with a fungicide and keep it away from other plants to prevent it from spreading.
+Are leaves badly affected by mildew?
+Cut them off; it's better to lose leaves than to take a chance on the fungus spreading.

 After-Blooming Begonia Care